Private hostnames and IPs

 Use the following troubleshooting strategies if you are running into issues while configuring your private network with Cloudflare Tunnel.

-cloudflaredis connected to Cloudflare by visiting Access > Tunnels in the Zero Trust dashboard.
+cloudflaredis connected to Cloudflare by visiting Access > Tunnels in Zero Trust.

 cloudflaredis running with